 In our time with this script, we have found some cons as well for this.
 The pros include the fact that this script only preloads the HTML of a page that it feels is going to be clicked on by the user.
 This ensures that your server’s bandwidth, as well as the CPUs of your users, aren’t overloaded.

 The script employs the use of passive event listeners.
-It won’t work if the user has enabled data saver in their web browser.
+It won’t work if the user has enabled a data saver in their web browser.
 The script size is only 1 kb and it loads after everything else has finished loading.
-The project is free and open source under MIT license.
+The project is free and open-source under the MIT license.

-In case you are really concerned over your site’s security and privacy it’s possible to self-host this script which is pretty easy.
+In case you are really concerned about your site’s security and privacy it’s possible to self-host this script which is pretty easy.